Philip1806/blublog/README.md

 BLUblog imports users from that User model to BlublogUser model and gives them other properties independent of your application.
 If logged in user is not imported to BlublogUser, they will not have access to the panel.
 For some cases that could be a good thing or a bad thing.

-It's recommended for trusted users, because posts outputs HTML.
+It's **recommended** for trusted users, because posts outputs HTML.
 But there is option author not to be able to make his posts public until someone approve specified number of posts.

+BLUblog is made as independent blog.
+You can extend your laravel application with it.
+Or if you just want a blog on Laravel, you will need to make a front page (or copy blog front page) and then you will have a complete Laravel App.
+BLUblog does not assume you have build anything more than authentication (with laravel/ui).
+It provides all the basic things you will need.

 ## Instaling
 The package requires three other packages - intervention image, laravelcollective/html and laravel/ui.